 Who can participate

-Below is the list of 19NTC committee members.
+Below is the list of 20NTC committee members.

 Director of Engineering, Public Interest Technology at New America

-Afua Bruce is the director of engineering for New America’s Public Interest Technology program.
+Afua Bruce is the Director of Engineering for New America’s Public Interest Technology program, where she manages a team of technologists working with state and local governments, nonprofits, and universities to develop technology and policy in human-centered ways.
 Afua joined New America after spending several years working in the Federal government—at the White House and at the FBI.
-From 2015 to 2017, Afua served as the Executive Director of the Office of Science and Technology Policy’s National Science and Technology Council at the White House.
+During the Obama Administration, Afua served as the Executive Director of the Office of Science and Technology Policy’s National Science and Technology Council at the White House.
 In this role, she oversaw 100 different Federal inter-agency working groups, tackling challenges on the environment, and sustainability, homeland and national security, science, technology, and STEM education.
 While at the FBI, Afua held a variety of strategy and program management positions.
 She led work on data challenges, technical project management, process improvement, and strategic change for the Bureau’s engineering, lab, and financial programs.
 Prior to joining the Federal government, Afua was a software engineer at IBM.
 Afua holds a degree in computer engineering from Purdue University and an MBA from the University of Michigan.